Written By: Chloe Wilson BSc(Hons) Physiotherapy

 Often, foot numbness nothing to worry about and may be as simple as a slightly squashed nerve from sitting awkwardly.
 But in some cases, it can indicate a more serious underlying medical problem.

-Numbness in the foot is often associated with other sensations, typically pain, a burning sensation and/or pins and needles (tingling or prickling sensation), collectively known as paraesthesia.
+Numbness in the foot and toes is often associated with other sensations, typically pain, a burning sensation and/or pins and needles (tingling or prickling sensation), collectively known as paraesthesia.
 It may occur in one or both feet depending on the underlying cause.
 Left untreated, it can progress to weakness and decreased control of foot movements.

-Foot numbness develops when there is a communication problem in the nervous system.
+Foot numbness typically develops when there is a communication problem in the nervous system.
 Sensory nerves receive stimulus such as pressure and temperature information and send electrochemical signals to the brain for interpretation.
 The brain then sends a corresponding signal back down to the nerve.

 Damage to the nerve affects this cycle and numbness

 in the foot usually develops when these signals are no longer produced.
+Your body then loses the ability to feel sensory input such as

 heat/cold and light/sharp pressure therefore feeling numb.
 The